Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 mathjax: true
 ---

 With the use of Large Language Models (LLMs) at an all-time high, you must have sat and wondered about what exactly is going on inside them, and how exactly they generate text one word after another.
-An LLM is essentially a big, complex mathematical function.
+An LLM is essentially a mathematical function, a big and complex one at that.
 Instead of predicting a single next word with absolute certainty, it assigns a probability to every possible next word.
 To make the dialogue sound natural, the system occasionally picks less likely words at random.
 This means that even though the underlying mathematics are deterministic, the same prompt can yield a completely different answer every time.

 ### How do these models learn to predict the next word so accurately?

-They do it by processing a huge chunk of data from the internet.
+Well, they do it by processing a huge chunk of data from the internet.
 You can think of this training process as tuning the dials on a massive machine.
 The behavior of an LLM is entirely governed by continuous numerical values called *parameters (or weights)*.
 Changing these weights changes the word probabilities.
 What makes these models "large" is that they contain hundreds of billions of these parameters.

 Nobody sets these dials by hand.
-The process follows a specific lifecycle:
+The process looks somewhat like this:

 1. **Random Initialization:** The parameters start completely random, outputting pure gibberish.
 2. **The Feedback Loop:** The model is fed trillions of training examples (ranging from a few words to thousands).
 It tries to predict the final word of a sequence.